A worldbuilding checklist is an ideal tool for anyone looking for more structure when it comes to the process of making a fantasy world.

 Here are some tips on how to create your own worldbuilding checklist:

-• Decide on the format for your checklist.
+- Decide on the format for your checklist.
 You can create a checklist in a word processing program, such as Microsoft Word or Google Docs, or use a spreadsheet program like Excel.

-• Determine the categories of information that you want to include in your checklist.
+- Determine the categories of information that you want to include in your checklist.
 This can include geography, history, cultures, races, languages, religions, politics, economy, magic, technology and more.

-• Create a list of items that you want to include in each category.
+- Create a list of items that you want to include in each category.
 For example, under the “geography” category, you might include items such as “create a map of the world”, “determine the climate of different regions”, “decide on the natural resources available”.

-• Organize the items in the list in a logical order.
+- Organize the items in the list in a logical order.
 For example, you might want to start with the general information about your world and then move on to the more specific details.

-• Create a key or legend for your checklist, to explain any abbreviations or symbols you use.
+- Create a key or legend for your checklist, to explain any abbreviations or symbols you use.

-• Review and update your checklist regularly to keep it current and accurate.
+- Review and update your checklist regularly to keep it current and accurate.

-• Consider adding a deadline to each item, this will help you to keep the pace of your worldbuilding process.
+- Consider adding a deadline to each item, this will help you to keep the pace of your worldbuilding process.

-Remember that a worldbuilding checklist is just a tool to help you organize your ideas.
+Remember that a checklist is just a tool to help you organize your ideas.
 You don’t need to stick to it strictly so feel free to change and adapt it as you go.

+These prompts direct your focus on key areas of worldbuilding, such as on magic systems, politics and the types of food that people eat.
+They can be incredibly helpful.
+You can take for granted all of the little details that you need to define.
+Food is a great example.
 We can easily become lost in the grant machinations of our story, but neglect to even mention the main food that everyone eats, or what your main characters’ favorite foods are.

 You may think this isn’t important, but it is.
 Little details show your reader that the world is alive.
 That people exist within it.
 And key to showing these myriad lives are the things we enjoy in our own lives—foods, drink, the games we play to kill time or for entertainment.